lazyfrosch/training-debian-packaging/docs/admin/index.md

 * APT will give you a notice about no longer required packages on `apt remove pi`
 * `autoremove` will then uninstall the packages after confirmation

+### Purging packages

+To completely remove a package and its data, you should **purge** it instead of remove.
+This will ensure config and possible other data in `/var` will also be removed, also very helpful for reinstalling a package for a fresh start.

+    sudo apt purge pi
+    sudo apt remove --purge pi

+Also check `dpkg -L <package>` after removing a package to see left over files from the package.

+### APT History

+A full log of actions with APT is stored in `/var/log/apt/history.log`.

+    Start-Date: 2021-04-08  13:54:28
+    Commandline: apt install finger
+    Requested-By: user (1000)
+    Install: finger:amd64 (0.17-17)
+    End-Date: 2021-04-08  13:54:31

+This will keep details on installs, upgrades, or any other action for up to 12 months.
+See `/etc/logrotate.d/apt` to change rotation settings.

+### Configuration files

+DPKG remembers all files installed to `/etc` as config files, it can ask you if you want to keep your changes or replace the content on an upgrade.

+Upgrade will store the new config as `.dpkg-new` or the old version as`.dpkg-old`, depending on your choice.

+When a user removed a configuration file completely, it won't be put back, unless you purge and re-install the package.

 ### Inspecting with DPKG

 DPKG can also give you information about packages that have ever been installed on the local system,